1.

 leadership of Harald Zeilinger.
 Player-Coach Sigi Susser helped take the side

 to an excellent fifth place in their debut season at the higher level.
+Feucht won

 the Bezirksoberliga Mittelfranken in 1994-95 and were promoted to the fifth national

-tier Landesliga Bayern-Mitte.
 After a season of consolidation, the team went on

 to win the Landesliga to reach the Bayernliga.
+The club

 The club

-continued to strengthen its infrastructure with a hotel, restaurant as well as
+continued to strengthen its infrastructure with a hotel, restaurant, as well as

-of the 2003-04 season against 1.
+the upgrade of the facilities around the Waldstadion.
+The opening game of the 2003-04 season against 1.
 FC Saarbrücken attracted a capacity crowd.
+However, remaining in the Regionalliga was a step too far financially.

-took voluntary relegation to the Bayernliga after just two seasons, despite
+The club took voluntary relegation to the Bayernliga after just two seasons, despite finishing above the drop zone.
+Finances

 the coaching staff and players left the club.
 New coach Robert Ziegler put